 Under its charter, the MDCC has the authority to retain such compensation consultants, outside counsel and other advisors as the MDCC may deem appropriate in its sole discretion.
-During 2017 and for the early part of 2018, the MDCC engaged Pay Governance to serve as its independent advisor, particularly regarding early 2018 pay decisions.
-In September 2018, the MDCC engaged Meridian as its independent advisor, regarding year-end pay decisions and 2019 program design.
-Both firms provided advice regarding market pay levels, strong pay practices and other executive compensation matters.
-Pay Governance Committee regarding director compensation.
-Neither Pay Governance nor Meridian provided any other services to the MDCC or to Synchrony.
-The MDCC determined that both Pay Governance and Meridian are independent and do not have any conflicts of interest.
+In 2019, the MDCC engaged Meridian to provide advice regarding market pay levels, strong pay practices and other executive compensation matters.
+Meridian also provided advice to the Nominating and Corporate Governance Committee regarding director compensation.
+Meridian does not provide any other services to the MDCC or to Synchrony.
+The MDCC has determined that Meridian is independent and does not have any conflicts of interest.